 Meat of Balaka along with pork fat is lethal.

-Meat of Tittiri, peacock, Godha (Iguana lziard), Lava (common quail), Kapinjala, cooked by the fire of wood ofcastor and processed with, fried in castor oil is lethal.
+Meat of Tittiri, peacock, Godha (Iguana lizard), Lava (common quail), Kapinjala, cooked by the fire of wood of castor and processed with, fried in castor oil is lethal.

-Meat of Haridra (yellow bird) piered with wood of Haridra and cooked with the flame of Haridra is lethal
+Meat of Haridra (yellow bird) paired with wood of Haridra and cooked over the flame of Haridra is lethal.

 Meat of Haridra, cooked by smearing ash and sand, consumed along with honey kills the person quickly.

 Definition of Viruddha – incompatible

 In brief, whichever food or activity that causes increase of Doshas but does not expel the Dosha out of the body is termed as Viruddha.

 Note: In Panchakarma treatment also, Dosha is increased and then expelled out of body.
 But in Panchakarma, though there is increase of Dosha, because they are expelled out, there is no harm.
 But in Viruddha Ahara, the food causes only increase of Dosha, leading to toxic symptoms.